Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Discrete Memoryless Network and the First Main Result

 \begin{Remark} The proof of Theorem~\ref{thmMainResult} is inspired by two works which are based on the method of types~\cite{Csi97}.
 First, Tan showed in~\cite{Tan15} that the proof techniques used for analyzing the reliability functions of DMCs with feedback can be applied to DM-RCs.
 Second, Csisz\'ar and K\"orner~\cite{CsiszarKorner82} fully characterized the reliability functions of any DMC with feedback for rates above capacity.
-We use those ideas in the proof of Theorem \ref{thmMainResult}. \end{Remark}
+We use those ideas in the proof of Theorem~\ref{thmMainResult}. \end{Remark}

-\begin{Example} Consider a $3$-node DM-RC where the source is indexed by~1, the relay is indexed by~2 and the destination is indexed by~3.
+\begin{Example} Consider a three-node DM-RC where the source, the relay and the destination are indexed by~1, 2 and~3 respectively.
+The source sends a message to the destination with the help of the relay, and we are interested in the \emph{capacity} defined as

 The capacity of the DM-RC is unknown in general.
-However, if there exists a noiseless feedback link which carries $Y_{3}^{k-1}$ to node~2 in each time slot~$k$, then the capacity of the resultant DM-RC with feedback coincides with the cut-set bound \cite[Sec.~17.4]{elgamal}, which is intuitively true because the feedback link transforms the DM-RC into a physically degraded DM-RC.
+However, if there exists a noiseless feedback link which carries $Y_{3}^{k-1}$ to node~2 in each time slot~$k$, then the capacity of the resultant DM-RC with feedback coincides with the cut-set bound~$\max\left\{R_{1,3}|\,\mathbf{R}\in \mathcal{R}_{\mathrm{cut-set}}\right\}$ \cite[Sec.~17.4]{elgamal}, which is intuitively true because the feedback link transforms the DM-RC into a physically degraded DM-RC.
 Consequently, Theorem~\ref{thmMainResult} implies that the DM-RC with feedback to the relay satisfies the strong converse property.
 In addition, inserting two noiseless feedback links which carry $Y_{2}^{k-1}$ and $Y_{3}^{k-1}$ to node~1 in each time slot~$k$ does not further increase the capacity of the DM-RC with feedback, and hence the strong converse property also holds under this setting. \end{Example}